Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 Regional multipliers matter

-These Midlands baseline figures shift significantly by region.
+These Midlands baseline figures shift sharply by region.
 South East adds 22%, South West adds 10%, while the North East and Wales are 12% below baseline.
 A plasterer earning £280/day in Birmingham might get £340 in London but only £246 in Newcastle.

 Project-based pricing means quoting one fixed price for the entire job.
 The customer knows exactly what they will pay, and you know exactly what you will earn.
 It is the most common model for domestic work in the UK.
+Tools like ChatGPT can help you write winning project quotes by generating detailed line-item descriptions from a brief job summary.

 How it works